pkegg/PortMaster-build/README.md

 If there are issues - or something outside of a port folder needs to retrigger a build, `--no-build-cache` can be used.

 ## Remote Build Caching
 By default, `./build` does not look at github releases for build cache due to the high number of API request to do so and only looks at local files in `./releases`.
 Remote build caching can be enabled by running `./build --remote-build-cache` and is used when running with GitHub Actions.
 In order to use, `export GITHUB_TOKEN=<token>` must be run in your terminal to provide a valid token and increase GitHub's API rate limit from 60 request an hour.
 See: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 Remote build caching will use GitHub APIs to evaluate the previous releases `.git.info` files and see if it matches your local files.
 If it's a match, the port's `.zip` will be downloaded and used instead of fully rebuilding.  `./build` is smart enough to detect cases where dependencies have changed so only repackaging is needed.
 This allows quick rebuilds of things like `global` or `oga_controls` without rebuilding a ton of packages

+# Running Ports on Device

+## Background
+One of the goals of PortMaster is to ensure that everything is included in the zip that is needed for a given port (libs, script to run, etc).
+One problem with this technically is that there's a lot of duplication across zip files (device detection, common libraries).
+This means that supporting new devices or fixing bugs in many zips is **hard**.

+## Deduplication

+One approach that has simplified things greatly is using `control.txt`.
+This is a huge improvement, but does have a drawback that the port now depends on the current version of portmaster.

+Using a build system, we can now easily have files which are included in all ports.
+This means we can deduplicate a lot of the code and even include control.txt, etc.

+There may be additional simplification of control.txt as well.

+## Goals
+- Ports should ideally have no *device specific* code in their scripts.
+This means that new, similar devices can be added without additional code in each port.
+  - In places where device specific code would be used, some intermediate variable should be used instead.
+For example: resolution or number of analog sticks.
+This way, unless a device has something novel (a new resolution, etc) which the port needs to account for, it can be updated seamlessly.
+- Ports should have as little OS specific code in their scripts as possible.
+Typically, only for things like additional libraries needed.

+## global-functions

+`control.txt` is a great step forward for reuse, but there are still cases where: 1. `control.txt` can't ecapsulate everything the port script needs to do.
+2. `control.txt` needs better ways to be tested and kept simple as more and more things are added to it.

+In these cases, `global-functions` can help.
+Basically,`global-functions` can be sourced without any change and then has individual methods for things like `get_os`, `get_device`, etc.  These functions contain either *no* global variables or variables that start with `__` so they are unlikely to be inadvertantly used by other scripts.
+Tests can be written in [bats](https://github.com/bats-core/bats-core) to ensure tricky things like device/OS detection are correct once verified.

+See documentation in [portmaster](../ports/portmaster/README.md) and [global](../ports/global/README.md)